 A threshold is the line, point, or space at an entrance—the place between one state and another, where you are no longer what you were, but not yet what you are becoming.
 It comes from the Old English therscold—the beam or sill at a doorway—meant to be stepped over deliberately, not rushed.

-For me, it is all about the feeling.
-What feeling is pulling me across that threshold?
+For me, it comes down to feeling.
+What is pulling me across the threshold?
 Is it escape?
-Is it a vision of a future that I say I want?
-Do I even know what I want?
+A vision I say I want?
+Or something deeper that I have not yet fully named?
+Do I truly know what I am choosing?

-The threshold is a liminal space—neither past nor future, but pregnant with possibility.
-From a quantum perspective, it is the place where nothing has been decided yet, a state of superposition where there are many possibilities, but the energy has not yet collapsed into form.
-The decision has not been made.
-Nothing has been observed yet.
-A liminal space is the moment when consciousness is deciding how possibility will take shape.
-What is important to us here?
-It is a moment of choice and awareness—a place where intention matters, the pause where identity shifts, the doorway where consciousness decides.
+The threshold is a liminal space—neither past nor future, but rich with possibility.
+From a quantum perspective, it is a state of superposition, where many outcomes exist but none have yet collapsed into form.
+Nothing has been decided.
+Nothing has been observed.
+This is the moment when consciousness chooses how possibility will take shape.
+Intention matters here.
+Identity shifts here.
+This is where awareness becomes creation.

-I believe one can stand at the threshold too long, waiting for something to take form before deciding.
-When that happens, we become subject to the “Law of Averages.”
-We are basically saying to the Universe – “I’ll just see what happens…” When we do not decide, the decision is often made for us, not always to our liking.
-Our word and our will are so powerful and the Universe is always listening.
+I believe it is possible to stand at the threshold too long, waiting for clarity to arrive before deciding.
+When we do that, we quietly hand our power over to chance—the “Law of Averages.”
+We tell the Universe, “I’ll just see what happens.”
+But when we do not choose, the choice is often made for us, and not always in ways we desire.
+Our word and our will are powerful.
+The Universe is always listening.

-I also recall the times when I stood at the threshold and crossed in an attempt to escape something else.
-In those instances, I found myself standing at another threshold with the exact same situation, just in a different form.
-You know the saying, “Wherever you are, there you are.”
-If the threshold is a place where intention matters, then my intention must carry what I want—not what I am trying to run from.
+I also remember crossing thresholds to escape something painful.
+In those cases, I eventually found myself standing at another threshold facing the same pattern, simply wearing a different disguise.
+As the saying goes, “Wherever you go, there you are.”
+If the threshold is a place where intention matters, then what I carry across it must be what I am moving toward, not what I am running from.

 Ernest Holmes wrote, “We stand at the beginning of a new era, not because time has changed, but because we have.”
-I believe I have changed, and a new era is presenting itself to me.
-I am no longer who I was thirteen years ago when we decided to come to Kaua‘i.
-As I stand at the threshold of the next chapter of my life, I am certain that I must be clear, intentional, and decisive.
-I must look into the unknown with clarity so that I can feel the collapse of energy into a definitive creation of my choosing.
+I know that I have changed.
+A new era is calling me forward.
+I am not who I was thirteen years ago when we chose to come to Kaua‘i and start the Center for Spiritual Living.
+As I stand at the threshold of the next chapter of my life, I know that clarity, intention, and decisiveness are required.
+I need enough conviction to shape the unknown into my chosen creation.

 What do I want?
 What do you want?
-Not just for yourself, but for future generations?
-This week, I saw some precious children with their parents, their guardians simply being themselves.
-I felt a deep responsibility to do something—to make it better for them by being all that I can be in every moment.
+Not only for yourself, but for those who will come after us?
+Recently, I watched children simply being themselves—held by loving adults—and I felt a deep responsibility to make conscious choices that help create a better world for them.

-Ernest Holmes wrote, “Life is forever unfolding, and what it unfolds for us depends upon what we are ready to accept.”
-If the threshold is an inner decision before an outer movement, then that inner decision must include an acceptance of the greatness of our lives—the precious gift we have been given to live in form at this time.
-When so much hangs in that liminal space and has not been decided yet, we are being given the opportunity—right now—to decide something new and powerful.
+Holmes also wrote, “Life is forever unfolding, and what it unfolds for us depends upon what we are ready to accept.”
+If the threshold is an inner decision before an outer movement, then that decision must include accepting the greatness of our own lives—the rare and precious gift of being here at this moment in time.

 Standing at the Threshold with Love,